-Nature has been doing her thing for billions of years (maybe longer, I’m not sure).
+Nature has been doing her thing for billions of years.
 It is only since about 200,000 years ago that humans entered the picture and it is only since about 15,000 years that humans have figured out agricultural production.
 It is safe to say that nature may have a few tricks up her sleeves that we Homo sapiens cannot even begin to fathom – although our incredible brains are trying.

 For the first 14,850 years of the human agricultural experience, seeds were simply saved from the plants that were growing.
 Some cultures chose to save the seeds from the best-looking plants and others chose to save seeds from the smallest plants, so they could eat the best-looking seeds.
-The latter was not the best decision and eventually all cultures began saving the seeds from the best and strongest plants.
-This helped to improve production somewhat.
+The latter was not the best decision and eventually all cultures began saving the seeds from the best and strongest plants, which helped to improve production.

 Then in the 1890s, we human folk decide that it might be wise to breed two plant types together in order to get even better production.
 This gave birth to modern plant breeding.
 Soon after, during the Green Revolution, new types of staple crops were developed that were not sensitive to the number of daylight hours, produced larger amounts of above ground biomass and saved billions of people from starvation.
 It was quite an accomplishment.